scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 In retrospect, there are additionally things the author would have done differently to make pandera more flexible and extensible:

-- **Thoughtful Design work**: With some careful design work, it would have been obvious to decouple schema specification from validation backend much sooner.
+- **Thoughtful design work**: With some careful design work, it would have been obvious to decouple schema specification from validation backend much sooner.
 - **Library-independent error reporting**: Make error reporting more flexible by decoupling error reporting data structures from the specific DataFrame library,